-The objective of this paper is developing the first deep learning-based kinematic control of continuum robots utilizing DVS methods and its implementation in joint space.
-The deep network is used to extract the current joint space variables of the CR corresponding to the captured images, and then controlling the robot by a proportional controller.
-The contributions of our work are: \begin{itemize} \item Developing a deep learning-based direct VS algorithm.
-The deep network is structured by repurposing a pre-trained VGG-16 network.
-The network is re-trained using a self-provided dataset (generated by Blender software), which includes variations of only one target image with normal conditions, illumination changes, and occlusions. \item Conducting extensive simulation studies in Blender in normal and perturbed conditions and then evaluating the controller's performance on a real robot.
-The algorithm is experimentally validated in a variety of scenarios including normal operation of the robot within the full range of its workspace.
-The robustness is also analyzed against variations of the lighting in the environment and partial occlusion.
+The objective of this paper is to develop the first deep learning-based end-to-end control of CRs utilizing DVS methods and its implementation in actuation space.
+Our contribution is as follows: \begin{itemize} \item Developing a deep learning-based direct VS algorithm.
+The deep network is structured by modifying the VGG-16 network.
+The model is then trained using a self-provided dataset (generated by Blender software), which includes variations of only one target image with normal conditions, illumination changes, and occlusions. \item Conducting extensive simulation studies in Blender in normal and perturbed conditions and then evaluating the controller's performance on a real robot.
+The algorithm is experimentally validated in a variety of scenarios including the normal operation of the robot within the full range of its workspace.
+The robustness is also analyzed against variations in the lighting in the environment and partial occlusion.
 Finally, our approach is compared with a classical IBVS approach. \end{itemize}

-The remainder of the paper is organized as follows.
-Section \ref{sec:method} presents the methodology of the research by stating the control law, describing the deep network architecture, and introducing the simulation environment and the training steps.
-The intended scenarios are first simulated and then experimentally validated in Section \ref{sec:exp}.
-The results of the normal scenarios plus the robustness analyses are also presented in this section.
-Section \ref{sec:concl}, finally, concludes the article and briefly proposes future directions.